BACK TO INDEX

 Conference articles

 1. L. Scardovi, M. Arcak, and E.D.
 Sontag.
 Synchronization of interconnected systems with an input-output approach.
 Part I: Main results.
 In Proc.
 IEEE Conf.
 Decision and Control, Shanhai, Dec.
 2009, pages 609-614, 2009.
-Note: First part of conference version of journal paper.Keyword(s): passive systems, secant condition, biochemical networks, systems biology.
+Note: First part of conference version of journal paper.Keyword(s): passive systems, secant condition, reaction networks, systems biology.

 Abstract: